Beatrice d'Este: The siege of Novara

 Beatrice therefore decided, on 27 June, to go alone to the military camp of Vigevano to supervise the order and animate the captains against the French, despite the fact that the Duke of Orleans made raids in that area all day long, while her husband remained in Milan.
 On this occasion she demonstrated – not unlike her male relatives – a remarkable inclination to war.
 This is considerable when one considers that the conduct of war operations was at that time the prerogative of men.
 More than the kinship with her father, whose help she asked for help in vain, the alliance with Venice proved fruitful, which sent Bernardo Contarini, provveditore of the stratioti, to the rescue, with whom Beatrice became friends.
 Some severed heads of the French were brought to her by the stratioti, and she rewarded them with a ducat for each.

 Guicciardini's opinion is that if Louis d'Orléans had attempted the assault immediately, he would have taken Milan since the defence was inconsistent, but Beatrice's demonstration of strength was perhaps worth confusing him in making him believe the defences superior to what they were so that he did not dare to try his luck and retreated into Novara.
 The hesitation was fatal to him, as it allowed the army to reorganize and surround him, thus forcing him to a long and exhausting siege that decimated his men due to famine and epidemics, a siege from which he was finally defeated a few months later on the imposition of King Charles who returned to France.

-Beatrice d'Este managed to expel from Novara the Duke of Orleans, who had seized it, directly threatening Milan over which she boasted rights of possession.
-Peace was signed, and Charles returned to France, without having drawn any serious fruit from his enterprise.
-Lodovico Sforza rejoiced in this result.
-But it was a brief jubilae his.